 Any adjustments to the monthly payroll are made in this stage.
 That could mean calculating bonuses an employee might earn, commissions on sales that will vary from month to month, and personal expenses that need to be compensated.

 After all of the data is collected, the processing begins.
 All of the time sheets need to be collated into a single, consistent format.
 That includes sorting through countless spreadsheets in different languages, different reporting styles, different sources of data, and different stakeholders within the company and outside of it.
-The calculations are all carried out on the local level so that
+The calculations are all carried out on the local level.

 During this stage, all of the calculations are made and the final totals are established.
 That includes how much will be paid to the employee or contractor, and how much will be withheld in taxes and social security payments.
 It is also the stage when employer taxes are tabulated and employer contributions to pensions are determined.